 The results of the Credit Union's operations from its activities of providing financial services to its members, decreased from those of the previous year.
-Net interest margin remained steady during the year in a low interest rate environment.
-Net operating income increased from \$55,318,000 to \$58,119,000, with an increase in the management fee from the Health Fund of \$2,922,000 being the largest variance, offset by the net gain on disposal of property realised in the 2014/2015 financial of \$1,814,000.
-Operating expenses vear increased from \$47,851,000 to \$53,057,000 resulting from increased employee benefits expense, impairment loss on loans and advances and information technology costs.
+Net interest margin remained steady during the year in a low interest rate environment, and increased following the merger with ECU.
+Net operating income increased from \$58,119,000 to \$65,152,000, with a dividend payment from the Health Fund being the largest variance.
+Operating expenses increased from \$53,057,000 to \$58,585,000 resulting from information technology costs, merger project costs and impairment loss on loans.